marcello-negri/personal-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a PhD student at the Biomedical Data Analysis group at the University of Basel with a broad interest in machine learning, currently focusing on generative models such as VAEs and Normalizing Flows.
-Previosuly, I had the chance to work on my MSc thesis at the Biomedical Informatics group under the supervision of prof. Rätsch.
-My project was developed at the interface between VAEs and meta learning in order to find more expressive priors.
-I was fortunate to work as a research assistant within the Data Analytics Lab in a deep learning project about gravitational wave physics in collaboration with the University of Geneve.
-As a esearch assistant I also worked at the Chair of Systems design, where I performed data analysis tasks in three different projects.
+I am a PhD student at the Biomedical Data Analysis group at the University of Basel with a broad interest in machine learning.
+Previously, I had the chance to developed my MSc thesis at the Biomedical Informatics group under the supervision of prof. Rätsch, working at the interface between **VAEs** and **meta-learning** in order to find more expressive priors.
+I was fortunate to work as a **research assistant** within the **Data Analytics Lab** in a deep learning project about gravitational wave physics in collaboration with the University of Geneve.
+As a esearch assistant I also worked at the Chair of **Systems design**, where I performed data analysis tasks in three different projects.
 My first experiences with research trace back to two research semester projects at the ETH: the first concerning temporal networks at the Chair of Systems Design and the second about computational methods for symmetries in spin-boson systems at the TIQI group.
 Lastly, I first gained hands-on experience with machine learning during my BSc thesis, where I exploited a boosted regression tree and a neural network to reconstruct the Higgs inariant mass ffrom its decay into tau leptons.